smol-ai/developer/readme.md

   - *paste the error into the prompt* just like they would file a GitHub issue
   - for extra help, they can use `debugger.py` which reads the whole codebase to make specific code change suggestions

 Loop until happiness is attained.
-Notice that AI is only used as long as it is adding value - once it gets in your way, just take over the codebase from your smol junior developer with no fuss and no hurt feelings. (*we could also have smol-dev take over an existing codebase and bootstrap its own prompt... but that's a Future Direction*)
+Notice that AI is only used as long as it adds value - once it gets in your way, just take over the codebase from your smol junior developer with no fuss and no hurt feelings. (*we could also have smol-dev take over an existing codebase and bootstrap its own prompt... but that's a Future Direction*)

 </details>